What are Cookies?

 Cookies are a tool used by sites to set small pieces of data on the browser.
-Some features that often rely on cookies include:
+Some features that often rely on cookies include:- Saving login data after a user logs in to a site

 when it loads in our builder.
 When an